 On the ground floor, the GLASMUSEUM WERTHEIM teaches how glass is made(mould wall) and how glass is processed (museum workshop).
 You can purchase glass artworks in the museum shop.

 On the first and first floors, the GLASMUSEUM WERTHEIM shows more than 3000 years of glass history, thanks to the "Collection of Historical Glass" donated by Dr Löber: from Egyptian luxury albums to 19th century glass.

 glass art, thanks to the collection of "Modern International Studio and Lamp Glass Art", also donated to the Friends by Dr Löber, as well as technical glass products, which are particularly oriented towards the local glass industry.
 With approx. 2300 employees in approx. 25 glass processing companies, Wertheim is today the second most important centre of the German laboratory glass industry after Mainz (1950/60s: approx. 3000 employees; 1970s: approx. 2800 employees in approx. 80 glass processing companies).

 In 1996, the town of Wertheim made a second half-timbered house from 1588 with an exhibition area of 250 square metres available to the Förderkreis.
 This house, also a listed building, called the "Little House", was restored by the city, the state, the Förderkreis and the district from 1996 to 1997.

 In 1998, the "Small House" was opened and presents in-depth information on individual glass themes on two floors:

-- Annual temporary exhibitions (since 2016: "Historical Christmas Tree Decoration Collection" - Thuringia Christmas tree decoration industry and its development from 1860 to today)
+- annual temporary exhibitions (since 2016: "Historic Christmas tree ornaments collection" - Thuringia Christmas tree ornaments industry and its development from 1860 until today)